Skip to content

 Variable Description

-SASE_GEMINI_PATH Path to the Gemini CLI binary (default: "gemini").
+SASE_AGY_PATH Path to the Antigravity CLI binary (default: "agy").

 External provider plugins document their own environment variables in their respective repos.